Living in Indonesia, A Site for Expatriates

 • Travel Outside Jakarta.
 Always ensure that your family and employer have contact details and itineraries for any travel within and outside of Indonesia.
 In the event of an emergency, ensure that you contact your family/employer as soon as possible to advise them about your situation.

-• Do not forget the very real concerns of your Household Staff and Employees upon hearing news of your departure.
+• Do not forget to address the very real concerns of your household staff and employees upon hearing news of your departure.
 They may be worried that you will not come back, wonder how they will get their salary during your absence, etc. Many companies faced serious morale problems amongst the Indonesian employees when all the expats and senior ethnic-Chinese evacuated in 1998.
 This “they-take-off-at-the-first-sign-of-trouble attitude” was noted and caused serious problems after the crisis.

 Australian Department of Foreign Affairs and Trade Consular Advisories